-The entire poem is rich with metaphor as a bird in cage represents a group of those people who are oppressed and cannot get freedom, and cage represents physical barriers, fear, addiction or society, while the song of the bird represents true self yearning for something greater in life.
+The entire poem is rich with metaphor as a bird in a cage represents a group of people who are oppressed and cannot get freedom.
+The cage represents physical barriers, fear, addiction, or society; while the song of the bird represents true self yearning for something greater in life.

 She sweeps with many-colored Brooms